 California Real Estate Exam Information

 While the California Real Estate License exam has a higher passing rate (49-60 percent) than other states, you should still take studying for the test seriously.

-If you’re looking for help in studying for the test, we recommend Real Estate Exam Scholar’s Exam prep course.
-They offer top-notch exam prep for an affordable price.
-Even better, they also offer a money back guarantee if you don’t pass on the first try.
+If you’re looking for help in studying for the test, we recommend Exam Prep Master, a top-notch and affordable exam prep course from Real Estate Express.
+Best of all, you get your money back if you don’t pass your exam on the first try.

 California Pre-Licensing Exam Questions

 - Total of 150 multiple-choice questions (to be completed in 3 hours and 15 minutes)

 - 2 valid forms of identification with signatures.
 One ID must be a government-issued Photo ID